-IMPORTANT: you must set jumpers JP4, JP6, JP7, & JP8 (see page 5) to correct Bus frequency.
+IMPORTANT: you must set jumpers JP7, JP8, JP9 & JP10 to correct Bus frequency ratio as instructed on page 6-7 of this section

-- 1. Turn off your system and disconnect theower source. - 2.
+- 1. Turn off your system and disconnect the power source. - 2.
 Remove the existing CPU from the ZIF socket by pulling the ZIF lever upwards at a 90 -degree angle. - 3.
 Insert the CPU with the correct orientation as below shown.
 Use the notched corner of the CPU as your guide.
-The notch in the corner of the CPU should correspond with PIN1 of the ZIF socket (Notice: Pin 1 is the blank corner of the ZIF socket with one pin hole missing).

-4. Once the CPU is inserted close the socket lever.
+The notch in the corner of the CPU should correspond with PIN1 of the ZIF socket (Notice: Pin 1 is the blank corner of the ZIF socket with one pin hole missing). - 4.
+Once the CPU is inserted close the socket's lever.

-WARNING: Without a fan, the CPU can overheat and will cause damage to both the CPU and the SQ591 motherboard.
+WARNING: Without a fan, the CPU can overheat and will cause damage to both the CPU and the SQ593 motherboard.